-If people with significant risk factors are concerned, we will discuss their concerns and explain the measures the school is putting in place to reduce risks.
-Where practically possible we will accommodate additional measures to support staff where appropriate.
-We are having developed this risk assessment with reference to our Equalities Policies and Procedures to ensure that those affected by the control measures in this risk assessment are not unlawfully discriminated against.
-We note that people who live with those who have comparatively increased risk from coronavirus (COVID-19) can attend the workplace.
 Staff training Staff are not aware or do not understand the requirements for working safely.
 All staff Serious In preparation for a full return on 1 September 2020 training and written instruction has been provided re: operating procedures outlined in this risk assessment to all staff.
-This includes: What to do if they suspect that they or a member of their household has coronavirus (including testing arrangements) Day to day organisations and procedures including arrangements for cleaning, staff welfare facilities, travel to work The importance of keeping teaching groups separate during the day Arrangements for breaktimes and lunchtimes Safeguarding including the continued importance of all staff acting immediately on any safeguarding concerns and any updates to school procedures re: recording concerns, contacting DSL (or Deputy).
-Procedures to follow if they suspect that a child in their group is displaying coronavirus symptoms med ium med
+This includes: med ium med ium Individual staff What to do if they suspect that they or a member of their household has coronavirus (including testing arrangements) Day to day organisations and procedures including arrangements for cleaning, staff welfare facilities, travel to work The importance of keeping teaching groups separate during the day Arrangements for break times and lunchtimes Safeguarding including the continued importance of all staff acting immediately on any safeguarding concerns and any updates to school procedures re: recording concerns, contacting DSL (or Deputy).
+Procedures to follow if they suspect that a child in their group is displaying coronavirus symptoms Changes to school behaviour policies Curriculum adaptations required re: social distancing Site security and fire safety including evacuation and lockdown procedures.
+Use of PPE (where applicable).
+Individual staff requirements Concerns from staff in identified work groups Clinically extremely vulnerable (Shielding) Fatal/ Major We note that individuals who were considered to be clinically extremely vulnerable and received a letter advising them to shield are now advised that they can return to work from 1 August as long as they maintain social distancing.
+We will be flexible in how those members of staff are deployed to enable them to work remotely where possible or in roles in school where it is possible to maintain social distancing. med ium med ium